etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 Normally a developer does not need to explicitly commit or rollback a Session or Transaction:

-  * Within Etendo Classic: the  open-session-view  pattern is used, when running the code in the Etendo Classic application, the transaction commit and session close takes place at the end of the http request (see the DalRequestFilter).
+  * Within Etendo Classic: the  open-session-view  pattern is used, when running the code in the Etendo Classic application, the transaction commit and session close takes place at the end of the http request (see the [DalRequestFilter](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/dal/core/DalRequestFilter.java){target="\_blank"}).
 If an exception occurs, then a rollback is performed.
-  * In the Etendo Classic test environment: The DAL base test class (  OBBaseTest  ) takes care of committing or rollingback transactions.
+  * In the Etendo Classic test environment: The DAL base test class ([OBBaseTest](https://github.com/etendosoftware/etendo_core/blob/main/src-test/src/org/openbravo/test/base/OBBaseTest.java){target="\_blank"}) takes care of committing or rollingback transactions.
   * Standalone: if the code is running standalone, then an explicit commit or rollback needs to be performed.
 This can be done through the OBDal methods: _OBDal.getInstance().commitAndClose()_ or _OBDal.getInstance().rollbackAndClose())_ .

 !!!warning